chingu-voyages/voyage-project-aihelper/README.md

   * [ ] Develop a fullstack (frontend & backend) application to facilitate weekly menu scheduling.
   * [ ] Ensure the application is user-friendly, accessible, and visually appealing.

-* Authentication
-  * [ ] Implement a register & login feature.
-  * [ ] Authenticate users via Google or GitHub OAuth securely. (links are available in the resources section)

 * Allergy Input and Management